MorrisMA/MiniCPU-S/README.md

 and jumps less than ±256 can be encoded in two bytes: NFX/PFX, CALL/BEQ/BLT/JMP.

-As indicated above, all addresses are relative to the instruction pointer, but also from a workspace pointer which provides the functionality of a external data memory stack pointer.
+As indicated above, all addresses are relative to the instruction pointer, but also from a workspace pointer which provides the functionality of an external data memory stack pointer.
 Thus, the workspace pointer, if appropriately adjusted to allocate local variables, provides workspace pointer relative (stack pointer indexed) addressing of the first 16 of these variables in a single byte instruction.